mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 # Tutorial 2: Modify an Existing Model

 This tutorial walks through the steps to modify an existing model.
-There are several existing models public on Github, and for the purposes of this tutorial we will use [The Climate Framework for Uncertainty, Negotiation and Distribution (FUND)](http://www.fund-model.org), available on Github [here](https://github.com/fund-model/fund).
+There are several existing models publically available on Github, and for the purposes of this tutorial we will use DICE-2010, available on Github [here](https://github.com/anthofflab/mimi-dice-2010.jl).

 Working through the following tutorial will require: